nsfwapp/NSFW_Scraper/README.md

 # NSFW_Scraper
-Scraper to get Meta-data of all available scenes and movies and storing it to mongo-atlas everyday.
+Scraper to get Meta-data of all available scenes and movies and storing it to sqlite every few days.

 ## TODO
 - [X] Switch from mongodb to Postgresql